qiuyixiang/CS-Tutorials/Tools/GNU.md

 ### Linker

+### NASM

+NASM is a excellent Assembler Mainly used for x86 assembly language !
+It is not belong to GNU but is a useful tool for compile your Assembly File !

 ### Other Tools

 #### File Content

 To check the contents of a binary (non-text) file, we recommend a _hexdump_ tool like xxd
 ```shell
 xxd <file name>